Jeffordsmp/calculate_pi/README.md

 # Coding Challenge: Calculate Pi

-In this challenge you are given a function that return a random number between 0 and 1
+In this challenge you are given a function that returns a random number between 0 and 1

 Now Calcuate Pi